avinor/terraform-azurerm-virtual-network-spoke/README.md

 ## Limitations

-Currently spoke subnets do not support delegation as not all delegation resources support UDR, for instance containers.
+Currently, spoke subnets do not support delegation as not all delegation resources support UDR, for instance containers.
-Since all subnets have an UDR for routing traffic through the firewall in hub this is a requirement for spoke.
+Since all subnets have a UDR for routing traffic through the firewall in hub this is a requirement for spoke.

 It is not an option to turn off UDR as that allows any subnet to create public ips and have full access out.

-## Important breaking change when upgrading to v4.0.0
+## NB!
+Important breaking change when upgrading to v4.0.0

 Module versions less than v4.0.0 contains a bug that might have created terraform state that have two addresses pointing to the same azure resource group.
-This is fixed in v4.0.0 and above, but upgrading to v4.0.0 can result in delete the entire resource group for the spoke.
-Look carefully on the terraform plan before applying.
-To handle this terraform state kan be manually change, but there is introduced a variable that can be used for the case ( and only this case).
-The variable `storage_account_resource_group_create` can be set to true for preventing the resource group to be deleted.
+This is fixed in v4.0.0 and above, but upgrading to v4.0.0 can result in the entire resource group for the spoke being deleted. _Carefully_ inspect the terraform plan before applying.
+As a workaround the terraform state can be manually changed.
+Alternatively the variable `storage_account_resource_group_create` can be set to true, this will prevent the resource group from being deleted.
+This new variable is introduced specifically for this case, and has no other usages.

 The conflicting addresses in terraform state is: